 As a junior, I’ll be spending my fall semester at Paul Smith’s College near Saranac Lake for Clarkson’s Adirondack Semester, during which we will be studying the effect of legacy mercury build-up on aquatic species in the area.
 Having the Adirondacks, this sprawling expanse of wilderness, so close at hand provides Clarkson students with an entirely new realm of possibilities and experiences right outside our back door.
 It plays a large role in not only the education at the University, but also in the daily lives and social interactions of students.

 And finally, when I return to Clarkson for the spring semester, I might have a chance to team up with Professor Alan Rossner and assist him with developing a small-scale environmental air quality monitoring device.

 There are countless different directions to go once you’ve tracked down the proper starting place.
 Clarkson not only allows you to follow whichever trails best suit you, but they encourage it and foster your journey.
 Finding and pursuing what truly intrigues you is the best thing you can do for your education.
 The personal connections you form will help guide you to the best path.

 I chose Clarkson and the ISE because I wasn’t just a student ID number on a roster.
 My professors know me by name and check in and interact.
 They give their students a voice, and that is the most important part of education.
-The professors at Clarkson and within the ISE are so willing to reach out and interact to help you find your way through the mess of information and choices that surrounds you.
+The professors at Clarkson and within the Institute for a Sustainable Environment are so willing to reach out and interact to help you find your way through the mess of information and choices that surrounds you.
 These interactions help build connections that will last long after you graduate and will be more important to you than anything you learn in a classroom.